dannyhw/coding_and_linux_notes/README.md

 It contains the commands for installing java, mongodb, regis, elasticsearch, rvm

 It also installs the latest ruby with rvm and installs the bundler gem.

+## customrc

+My custom bashrc script, this avoids the use of a bash --login session by sourcing the rvm scripts.
+Also this does rvm use for the current version of ruby.
+You can use seperate rc scripts for each project running different ruby versions.

+I recommend renaming this file to .projectnamerc or something similar.